wakayamarb/wakayamarb.org/README.md

 ## deploy key reset (for commiters)

-If you leak the secret key `id_ecdsa`, run `$ npm run keygen` to reset the key pair.
+If you leak the secret key `id_ecdsa`, run `npm run keygen` to reset the key pair.
-Then remove old key and add new one at GitHub from [here](https://github.com/wakayamarb/wakayamarb.org/settings/keys).
+Then replace public key at GitHub from [here](https://github.com/wakayamarb/wakayamarb.org/settings/keys).